-Of course, it is also possible that some of the observed particles were accelerated at the flare site by other energy sources (see, e.g., Cane et al. 2003), or that some flare-accelerated particles were further accelerated by the shock (Mewaldt et al. 2003; Li and Zank 2005).
+Of course, it is also possible that some of the observed particles were accelerated at the flare site by other energy sources (see, e.g., Cane et al. 2003), or that some flareaccelerated particles were further accelerated by the shock (Li et al. 2003; Mewaldt et al. 2003).
 In these cases, the efficiency estimates could be reduced to some extent.
-Of course, the uncertainties in the comparison in Figure 15 are still rather large.
+Of course, the uncertainties in the comparison in Figure 20 are still rather large.
 However, these five events all involved very fast CMEs, and they originated over a range of longitudes.
-The uncertainties in the SEP estimates are minimized for events that originated near the central meridian, while the uncertainties in the CME kinetic-energy estimates are minimized for those events that originated near the limb (N. Gopalswamy and A. Vourlidas, personal communication).
+The uncertainties in the CME kinetic-energy estimates are minimized for those events that originated near the limb (M. Gopalswamy and A. Vourlidas, personal communication), while the uncertainties in the SEP estimates are minimized for events that originated near the central meridian.
 We hope to extend this study to a number of additional events in the near future.